mgsx-dev/mgsx-dev.github.io/_posts/2014-08-31-texture-studio.md

 ---
-layout: project
+layout: product
 name:  "Texture Studio"
 date:   2014-08-31 12:24:31
-categories: project software
+categories: product software
 ---

 Texture studio is a software for graphic designers.
 It allow to easily build complex procedural textures to be used later in graphic software or games.